intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_docker_quickstart.md

-# Serving using IPEX-LLM integrated vLLM on Intel GPUs via docker
+# vLLM Serving with IPEX-LLM on Intel GPUs via docker

-This guide demonstrates how to do LLM serving with `IPEX-LLM` integrated `vLLM` in Docker on Linux with Intel GPUs.
+This guide demonstrates how to run `vLLM` serving with `IPEX-LLM` on Intel GPUs via Docker.

 ## Install docker